 Instructions

-- Add remaining ingredients to charcuterie board and assemble as desired.
+- Fill in spaces.
+Add remaining ingredients to charcuterie board and assemble as desired.
 Refrigerate until ready to serve.

 Notes